British intelligence agencies: Cold War

 The Government Code and Cypher School was renamed the "Government Communications Headquarters" (GCHQ) in 1946.
+The Joint Intelligence Bureau (JIB) was established the same year.
+It was structured into a series of divisions: procurement (JIB 1), geographic (JIB 2 and JIB 3), defences, ports and beaches (JIB 4), airfields (JIB 5), key points (JIB 6), oil (JIB 7) and telecommunications (JIB 8).

+A British military radio operator working at the British Embassy in Moscow discovered in 1951 a listening device, The Thing, at the residence of the US ambassador to the Soviet Union, Spaso House when he happened to tuned into Soviet monitoring.

 Wartime signals intelligence cooperation between the United Kingdom and the United States continued in the post-war period.
 The two countries signed the bilateral UKUSA Agreement in 1948.
-It was later broadened to include Canada, Australia and New Zealand, known as the Five Eyes, as well as cooperation with several "third-party" nations.
-This became the cornerstone of Western intelligence gathering and the "Special Relationship" between the UK and the USA.
-Since World War II, the chief of the London station of the United States Central Intelligence Agency has attended the Joint Intelligence Committee's weekly meetings.
+Later broadened to include Canada, Australia and New Zealand, known as the Five Eyes, as well as cooperation with several "third-party" nations, this became the cornerstone of Western intelligence gathering and the "Special Relationship" between the UK and the USA.
+Since World War II, the chief of the London station of the U.S. Central Intelligence Agency has attended the Joint Intelligence Committee's weekly meetings.
 One former US intelligence officer has described this as the "highlight of the job" for the London CIA chief.
 Resident intelligence chiefs from Australia, Canada, and New Zealand may attend when certain issues are discussed.

-In 1946 the Joint Intelligence Bureau (JIB) was established.
-The JIB was structured into a series of divisions: procurement (JIB 1), geographic (JIB 2 and JIB 3), defences, ports and beaches (JIB 4), airfields (JIB 5), key points (JIB 6), oil (JIB 7) and telecommunications (JIB 8).

 The Joint Intelligence Committee moved to the Cabinet Office in 1957 with its assessments staff who prepared intelligence assessments for the committee to consider.

 During the Cuban Missile Crisis, GCHQ Scarborough intercepted radio communications from Soviet ships reporting their positions and used that to establish where they were heading.
-A copy of the report was sent directly to the White House Situation Room, providing initial indications of Soviet intentions with regards the US naval blockade of Cuba.
+A copy of the report was sent directly to the White House Situation Room, providing initial indications of Soviet intentions with regard to the US naval blockade of Cuba.

 When the Ministry of Defence was formed in 1964, the Joint Intelligence Bureau, Naval Intelligence, Military Intelligence and Air Intelligence were combined to form the Defence Intelligence Staff (DIS).
 The DIS focussed initially on Cold War issues.

-In 1973, Clifford Cocks invented a public-key cryptography algorithm equivalent to what would become (in 1978) the RSA algorithm while working at GCHQ.
+As well as a mission to gather intelligence, GCHQ has for a long time had a corresponding mission to assist in the protection of the British government's communications.
+Building on the work of James H. Ellis in the late 1960s, Clifford Cocks invented a public-key cryptography algorithm in 1973 (equivalent to what would become, in 1978, the RSA algorithm), which was shared with the National Security Agency in the United States.

 The Security Service Act 1989 established the legal basis of the Security Service (MI5) for the first time under the government led by Margaret Thatcher.
 GCHQ and the Secret Intelligence Service (MI6) were placed on a statutory footing by the Intelligence Services Act 1994 under the government led by John Major.